Membrane Sweep: A Labour Induction You Should Know

 Secondly, the doctor or midwife will check the mother’s cervix.
 If a woman’s cervix is hard and closed, a membrane stripping usually is unfavorable and even impossible.
 In this situation, the care provider probably massages the cervix instead.

-In contrast, if the cervix is favourable (dialate at least 1 to 2 centimeters) dilated for a healthcare provider to perform a membrane sweep, the care provider will gently place their gloved finger into the vagina and sweep around the neck of the cervix in a circular motion.
+In contrast, if the cervix is favourable (dilated at least 1 to 2 centimeters) for a healthcare provider to perform a membrane sweep, the care provider will gently place their gloved finger into the vagina and sweep around the neck of the cervix in a circular motion.
 This action could take a few minutes to sweep the membranes and cause little pain.
 Some mothers feel it is like a tough pelvic exam.

 This aim is to separate the membranes of the amniotic sac from the walls of the uterus without breaking the sac.
 And this action will activate your body to release prostaglandins.